Wine of Youth: Plot

 Mary (Eleanor Boardman) is a girl wooed by two suitors but made afraid of marriage by the quarreling of her parents.
-Eventually she accepts Lynn, the more refined and poised of the two suitors.
+Eventually, she accepts Lynn (Ben Lyon), the more refined and poised of the two suitors.

 Cast

 Production

 Vidor's arrival at the newly amalgamated Metro-Goldwyn-Mayer would mark the beginning of a 20-year association with the studio.
 Wine of Youth is his first film appear under M-G-M.

 Theme

 Wine of Youth is the first of four films that preceded Vidor's groundbreaking war epic The Big Parade (1925).
-In substance these four “Jazz Age flaming youth pictures” of which three survive bear little resemblance to work to emerge in the late 1920s.
+In substance, these four "Jazz Age flaming youth pictures," of which three survive, bear little resemblance to the work to emerge in the late 1920s.